Good works: Comparison of Catholic, Lutheran and Methodist views

 Methodist theologian Brian Black compared the Catholic, Lutheran, and Methodist positions on good works as they relate to salvation:

 Those of the Methodist tradition accept the ideas of John Wesley that final salvation is dependent upon living a grace enabled holy life after conversion [the New Birth].
 Wesleyan theologians insisted that the necessity of continued faith and obedience is not a salvation of works.
 These works are not done in any way to merit heaven, which is purely a gift from God.
-It is simply choosing throughout one's life to acept God's gift.
+It is simply choosing throughout one's life to accept God's gift.
 They would phrase it differently, but would agree with St. Augustine, who stated, "The faithful...would endanger the salvation of their souls if they acted on the false assurance that faith alone is sufficient for salvation of that they need not perform good works in order to be saved."
 The "works" Wesleyans insist upon would be repentance, faith, and continued obedience.
 These concepts are clearly in line with much Reformation thought regarding salvation.
 The reformers insisted that repentance worked together with faith in salvation and is followed by an obedient life.
 As Martin Luther stated in his first point of the 95 Theses which began the Protestant Reformation, "When our Lord and Master Jesus Christ said, 'Repent' (Mt 4:17), he willed the entire life of believers to be one of repentance."
 The major distinction is that Wesley defined sin as a moral choice rather than as an absolute, legal concept [as in the Lutheran view].
 Almost all evangelicals agree that there are actions (or works) a sinner must do to become saved.
 A person must repent, believe in Christ, and testify to being a Christian.
 (Ac 2:38 and Ro 10:9-10) Repentance is a change of direction in life from following sin to obedience in following the Saviour.
 A person is then saved as he trusts in Christ as his Saviour and Lord.
 A continuation of what was necessary to become saved, namely obedience and continued faith, is [in the Methodist view] to remain saved.
 One must continue to obey Christ as one began in repentance and continue to trust Him for salvation.